I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/ksmedia/ns-ksmedia-_ddpixelformat.md

 `dwFourCC`

 Specifies a surface format code including any of the codes in the D3DFORMAT enumerated type.
 Some <a href="https://msdn.microsoft.com/f697e0db-1db0-4a81-94d8-0ca079885480">FOURCC</a> codes are part of D3DFORMAT.
 For more information about D3DFORMAT, see the SDK documentation.
 Hardware vendors can also define and supply format codes that are specific to their hardware.

-`dwSize`

-Specifies the size in bytes of the DDPIXELFORMAT structure.
-The driver must initialize this member before the structure is used.

-<b>DirectX 9.0 and later versions only.</b> Specifies, on input, the version of the Microsoft DirectX runtime being used by the application.
-This member is set to DD_RUNTIME_VERSION, which is 0x00000900 for DirectX 9.0, in the <b>format</b> member of the <a href="..\d3dhal\ns-d3dhal-_dd_getformatdata.md">DD_GETFORMATDATA</a> structure for a D3DGDI2_TYPE_GETFORMAT query.

 ## Remarks
 The DirectX 8.0 and later runtime imposes the following rules on the operation (op) list: